ArthurBeznik/42_codam_Born2beRoot/README.md

 >   - **does not apply to root password**: have at least 7 character that are **not** part of the former password
 >   - **does apply to root password**: after setting up config files, you will have to change all the passwords of the acounts present on the VM.
   - **During eval:**
-     - explain advantages of this password policy.
+     - Explain advantages of this password policy.
-     - explain advantages and disadvantages of its implementation.
+     - Explain advantages and disadvantages of its implementation.
 ### [Strong password installation & configuration](passwd/README.md#section)
 ---

 ## User <a name="user"></a>
 > In addition to the root user, a user with your login as username has to be present.
 And has to belong to `sudo` and `user42` groups.
 - **During eval:**
+  - A user with the login of the student being evaluated has to be already present on the virtual machine.
+    - Check that it has been added and that it belongs to the "sudo" and "user42" groups.
+  - Make sure the rules imposed in the subject concerning the password policy have been put in place by following the following steps.
-  - create new user.
+    - Create new user.
-  - assign password of choice (respecting rules) + explain how these rules were set up.
+    - Assign password of choice (respecting rules) and explain how these rules were set up. (there should be one or two modified files)
-  - create a group and assign new user to it.
+    - Create a group named "evaluating" and assign it to this user.
+      - Finally, check that this user belongs to the "evaluating" group.

 ### [Users, groups, ...](user/README.md#section)
 ---